 What if I want more information about what is going on?

-While uncertainties remain, we feel it is important to provide opportunities, especially to those who may be affected, to better understand this matter, and to know that help and support are available.
-Our staff in the Office of International Programs (OIP) stand ready to support students and scholars who are impacted by the recent policies.
-We encourage them to contact our advisors at the Office of International Students and Scholars (OISS) at 313-577-3422 or OISSmail@wayne.edu.
+Our staff in the office of International Programs stand ready to support students and scholars who are impacted by the recent policies.
+We encourage them to contact our advisors at the Office of International Students and Scholars (OISS) at (313) -588-3422 or at OISSmail@wayne.edu.

-OIP is coordinating various activities, including a meeting, to help answer our international students’ and scholars’ questions and concerns, and provide the needed assistance and support during these uncertain times.
-We will communicate session information to affected students separately.
+OISS will continue to coordinate various activities to help answer our international students’ and scholars’ questions and concern and to provided needed assistance and support during these challenging times.

-What if I feel harassed because of the executive order?
+What if I feel harassed because of my religion or ethnic background?

-If you are feeling physically harassed or threatened, please immediately contact the Wayne State University Police Department at 313-577-2222.
+If you feel physically harassed or threatened, please immediately contact the Wayne State University Police Department at (313) 577-2222.
 You can also file a complaint with the Office of Equal Opportunity at (313) 577-2280 or at oeo.wayne.edu.

-You also can contact Marquita Chamblee, Associate Provost for Diversity and Inclusion and Chief Diversity Officer, at 313-577-2200 or firstname.lastname@example.org to register your concern.
+You can also contact Marquita Chamblee, Associate Provost for Diversity and Inclusion and Chief Diversity Officer, at (313) 577-2200 or diversity.wayne.edu.